 Spicy Sichuan-Style Lamb with Cumin and Sichuan Eggplant Stir-Fry

 When I went back home recently, my family had discovered a great new Sichuan restaurant…good authentic Chinese is certainly lacking in my hometown.
-We judge Asian restaurants by the number of whites vs Asian customers…we were alarmed to see a number of white people, ordering egg rolls, fried rice, and crab rangoons that would make any Panda Express proud.
-But, to our delight, if you order from their traditinal Chinese menu, their Sichuan is awesome.
+We jokingly judge Asian restaurants by the number of whites vs Asian customers…we saw a number of white people, ordering fake Chinese food (egg rolls, fried rice, and crab rangoons) that would make any Panda Express proud.

 We ate there the first time on a weekday, then went back a few days later when my relatives visited, then they returned a third time less than a week later for a family friend’s birthday.
 By then, the lady knew us.
 My family then returned a fourth time for another event.